-The video format is going to be increasingly popular after the pandemic.
-To best prepare, you will need to download and get used to the required software before your meeting, ensure you're in a well-lit space and that your internet connection is strong to avoid any disruptions.
-You can find out more here.
+The video interview format is going to be increasingly popular after the pandemic.
+To best prepare, you will need to download and get used to the required software before your meeting, ensure you're in a well-lit space and that your internet connection is strong to avoid any disruptions. .

 Casual and relaxed format - it will often be an introductory chat which will give you a chance to get a feel for the firm informally.
 Think of it as a two-way exploratory conversation.
 Do your due-diligence before so you're best positioned to have a constructive chat.
 We discussed its benefits here.